shuttlenetwork/shuttle/README.md

 git clone https://github.com/shuttlenetwork/shuttle
 cd shuttle
 npm install
-node .
+npm start
 ```
 ## Info
-We do not recommended using replit
+- We do not recommended using Replit
-It is not our fault if you upload Shuttle to another service and your account gets banned!
+- It is not our fault if you upload Shuttle to another service and your account gets banned!
 Proxies use a lot of bandwidth and are not generally allowed on free hosting platforms.